zero-noise-lab/DomeVR/README.md

 # DomeVR
 <img src="https://user-images.githubusercontent.com/89643686/157832500-1e7e5363-8055-4f68-acc5-13bd90170823.svg" width=50% height=50%>
 Complete UE4 project DomeVR providing a research tool for creating immersive and naturalistic 3D behavioural tasks that are used in neurphysiological experiments.
+For details see our preprint here: https://www.biorxiv.org/content/10.1101/2022.04.04.486889v1.

+# Requirements

+- Unreal Engine 4.24
+- Windows 10
+- NVIDIA Surround enabled graphics card
+- An experimenter screen and subject projector with matching resolutions
+- Plugins added to Plugin folder as described below

+# Necessary Plugins

 All commercial content and custom made blueprints that referenced this content were removed due to licensing issues.
 Furthermore, the project requires one commercial plugins as well as a number of free plugins that can be downloaded from this repository or elsewhere if not already included.

-# Necessary Plugins

 ## Commercial Plugins